codeforamerica/snapr/README.md

 ------------

 Snapr is an HTML/Javasvript application with a Google Maps display UI.

+ 1. Clone this repository to your computer:

+    `git clone git://github.com/codeforamerica/snapr.git snapr`

-Open `htdocs/index.html` in your web browser to view Snapr.
+ 2. Open the file `snapr/htdocs/index.html` in your web browser.

 Contact & Contribute
 --------------------